-After experiencing overwhelming public opposition to the 1993 proposed plan for on-site containment of the radiologically emplaced material at the Tonawanda sites, other alternatives were investigated.
+After the DOE experienced overwhelming public opposition to the 1993 proposed plan for onsite containment of the radiologically emplaced material at the Tonawanda sites, other alternatives were investigated.
 Working with the public, the USACE selected a remedy that gained public support and positive involvement by the local community, and that is protective of human health and the environment, complies with Federal and State requirements, and meets commitments to the community.
-This commitment required that that the soil not be treated at the site, so any treatment, if it were to be performed, would have to take place elsewhere.
+This commitment required that the soil not be treated at the site, so any treatment, if it were to be performed, would have to take place elsewhere.
 However, the large range of radionuclide contamination levels limited the number of sites in the United States capable of accepting the material.

-The Corps performs a formal Value Engineering Study as a rule, on all projects with cost estimated greater than \$2 million.
-A proposal to recycle FUSRAP 11e.(2)-like uranium byproduct material was proffered in a FUSRAP VE study in March 1998.
-Consistent with this process, alternatives to direct disposal were investigated by IT and the Buffalo District for this project.
+A proposal to recycle FUSRAP 11e.(2)-like uranium byproduct material was proffered in a FUSRAP Value Engineering study in March 1998.
+Consistent with this proposal, alternatives to direct disposal were investigated by IT and the Buffalo District for these projects.
 IT was tasked to provide the best value clean-up results that meet all the criteria established for the site.
 IT met this objective by not focusing solely on disposal-only options, but by also evaluating options that included possible beneficial reuse; effectively reducing cost associated with the disposal as well.
-By exploring options, IT located a means by which to process the waste stream at a licensed uranium mill for the purpose of uranium recovery, and then dispose of the byproduct in the Mill's fully lined, NRC-licensed disposal facility.
-Recycling the material through a licensed uranium mill was selected as the best value as it provided beneficial use of the material consistent with RCRA's intent to encourage recycling and recovery, while also providing the most cost-effective means of material disposal.
-Such recycling encouraged conservation of energy and natural resources, and will reap the benefit of reduced disposal costs.
-Use of the VE concept is expected to save \$3 to \$4M in Federal taxpayer costs on Ashland 1 while reducing the radioactivity of the byproduct requiring disposal, and providing for environmentally protective disposal of such byproduct.
+By exploring options, IT located a means by which to process the waste streams at a licensed uranium mill for the purpose of uranium recovery, and then dispose of the byproduct in the Mill's fully-lined, NRC-licensed disposal facility.
+Recycling the Ashland FUSRAP materials through a licensed uranium mill was selected as the best value as it provided beneficial use of the material consistent with RCRA's intent to encourage recycling and recovery, while also providing the most cost-effective means of material disposal.
+Such recycling encourages conservation of energy and natural resources, and realizes the benefit of reduced disposal costs.
+For the Ashland FUSRAP sites, use of the VE concept avoided approximately \$15 to \$20 million in additional Federal taxpayer costs, while reducing the radioactivity of the byproduct requiring disposal, and providing for environmentally protective disposal of such byproduct.
+The Corps was able to use the savings to expediate remediation of the Ashland 1 and 2 FUSRAP materials.
+In addition, more than three times the volume of contaminated material was remediated at the Ashland 2 site, as compared to initial estimates, with less than a 50 percent increase in cost.

-Challenges that are being overcome to complete this project include (1) identifying the best-value location to accept the excavated material; (2) meeting regulatory requirements with IUC obtaining an NRC license amendment to accept and process the material as an alternate feed in a licensed uranium mill; (3) excavating and preparing the material for shipment, then shipping the material to the Mill for uranium recovery; and (4) processing the material, followed by disposal of tailings from the process in the Mill's NRC-licensed uranium tailings facility.
-These challenges are expected to be met with no lost-time accidents, while gaining the added value of environmental and cost benefits of using recycling as an alternative to direct disposal.
-In particular, excavation from Ashland 1 and processing of the Ashland 1 material at the White Mesa Mill will result in a cleaner environment at Tonawanda, a cost avoidance of up to \$3 to \$4M, beneficial recovery of source material, and environmentally protective disposal of byproduct material.
+Challenges that were overcome to complete these projects included (1) meeting regulatory requirements through IUC obtaining an NRC license amendment to accept and process the material as an alternate feed in a licensed uranium mill; (2) identifying the best-value location to accept the excavated material; (3) excavating and preparing the material for shipment, then shipping the material to the Mill for uranium recovery; and (4) processing the material, followed by disposal of tailings from the process in the Mill's NRC-licensed uranium tailings facility.
+These challenges are being met with no lost-time accidents, while gaining the added value of environmental and cost benefits of using recycling as an alternative to direct disposal.